smartcontractkit/cre-templates/building-blocks/read-data-feeds/README.md

 ### 1) Add the ABI (TypeScript)

 Place your ABI under `contracts/abi` as a `.ts` module and export it as `as const`.
-Then re-export it from `contracts/abi/index.ts` for clean imports.
+Then optionally re-export it from `contracts/abi/index.ts` for clean imports.

 ```ts
 // contracts/abi/PriceFeedAggregator.ts